EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 ~~~

 The weight of the first point (**0.009259**) is **2/216**.
 The factor of 2
 is for spin.
-In spin polarized calculation this factor gets reduced by 1/2.
+In spin polarized calculations this factor gets reduced to 1.

 If you know that the system is an insulator in advance, you can tell **lmf**{: style="color: blue"} to assume an insulator: in the input
 file replace **% const met=5** with **% const met=0**.
 This will set tag **EXPRESS\_metal** (an alias for